 Who's Who in the Lab: A Look at Laboratory Professionals

-Meet lab techs, pathologists, laboratorians, and phlebotomists, learn about the roles and qualifications of the many skilled professionals who work in clinical laboratories
+Meet techs, pathologists, laboratorians, and phlebotomists, learn about the roles and qualifications of the many skilled professionals of clinical laboratories